alvarezmauro/SassBuilderForMavensMate-SublimeText/README.md

 ### You want to use SASS/SCSS to create a static resource (very usefull to create your own CSS Framework)
 This is one of the main reasons why I created this plugin.
 If you want to use a "global CSS file" for your entire projects, follow the following steps:

-- Create a folder in the root level of your MavensMate Project (i.e.: "my-css-framework")
+- Create a folder in the root level of your MavensMate Project (i.e.: "myCssFramework")
 - Create your SASS/SCSS framework inside of that folder:
     .
     ├── src
-    └── my-css-framework
+    └── myCssFramework
-            ├── my-css-framework.scss                # Main SASS/SCSS file wich will include all the other SASS/SCSS files of your framework
+            ├── myCssFramework.scss                # Main SASS/SCSS file wich will include all the other SASS/SCSS files of your framework
             ├── buttons.scss
             ├── inputs.scss
             ├── fonts.scss
             └── etc...

+    ** REMEMBER: Files uploaded to static resources should use characteres only! (that's why I use camelCase to name them)

 - Create a configuration file in your SASS/SCSS framework folder with the following content:
 ```json